 ALWAYS include matted flooring with your tipi/marquee!
 And include matted flooring leading from the stretch tent to the tipi too.
 This way, if it does rain, you and your guests won't have to walk in mud.
 And plenty of festoon and fairy lights to make it all pretty in the dark.

 How much alcohol to order for a wedding?

 This always comes up when I speak to couples.
 How much booze do we order?
-IF you rather not have the headache of bringing your own booze, get your caterers to sort this out!
+If you rather not have the headache of bringing your own booze, get your caterers to sort this out!
 I know it will save you money if you do it yourselves, but honestly, it becomes such a pain.
-Your caterers will know how much wine is needed per guest over the meal, bring it to the site and dispose of the empties.
-They will give you suggestions about running the bar and what drinks to serve and how many spirits, mixers and soft drinks you will need throughout the whole wedding.
+Your caterers will know how much wine is needed per guest over the meal, bring it to the site, and dispose of the empties.
+They will give you suggestions about running the bar, what drinks to serve, and how many spirits, mixers, and soft drinks you will need throughout the whole wedding.
 They will know how much bubbly to order for the mingle after the ceremony AND will sort out all the glassware (bring it and take it back!).
 Best of all, anything left over will not be charged to you!
 Immediately one less thing for you to organise.

 x14 10kg bags of ice + large ice buckets (you will need some for the drinks and the rest to keep the drinks cold).

 Half a bottle of wine per guest each (red and white).

 Exact number of wine glasses for the meal (refillable).

 Half a bottle of bubbly per person (refillable flutes/coupes but order x2 per guest as you'll need them for after the ceremony and for the speeches).